 Pests and Potential Problems

-This is a hardy plant that has few, if any, susceptibilities to disease or pests.
+This is a hardy plant with few, if any, susceptibilities to disease or pests.

 Environmental Concerns

 The fresh leaves, stems, and flower sap of other members of the Ranunculus genus have been found to cause digestive or nervous system problems for livestock grazing in buttercup-dominated areas (Youngen, 2012).
 However, due to its bitter taste most animals avoid eating it, especially when other feed sources are available, making it unlikely to be ingested (Goetz et al., 2012).
 There is no indication that the consumption of dried plants (such as in hay) cause problems because as it dries, the toxic residue evaporates (Youngen, 2012).
 No specific studies have been done on the toxicity of R. occidentalis.